National Association for Children of Alcoholics (United Kingdom): Awards

 In June 2012 Nacoa was awarded the Queen's Award for Voluntary Service.
 The award, which is the equivalent an MBE, recognises outstanding achievement by groups of volunteers.
-Nacoa also received the prestigious Guardian Charity Award in 2006.
+Nacoa also received the Guardian Charity Award in 2006.

 Other recognitions include being awarded the Meritorious Service Award 2012 by NACoA USA and the Mentor UK Certificate of merit in 2008.
 Nacoa's CEO Hilary Henriques was awarded the Women of the Year Outstanding Achievement Award in 2009.

 Nacoa is an accredited member of The Helplines Association.